playermissile/scrolling_tutorial/index.rst

 wide 48 byte playfield.

-It uses these extra bytes as the scrolling *buffer zone*, the horizontal equivalent of the vertical `buffer zone <vscroll>` that takes scan lines from the first display list instruction with the vertical scroll bit cleared after a scrolling section.
+It uses these extra bytes as the scrolling *buffer zone*, the horizontal equivalent of the vertical :ref:`buffer zone <vscroll>` that takes scan lines from the first display list instruction with the vertical scroll bit cleared after a scrolling section.

 Each playfield expansion results in 8 extra bytes of data being read.
 They are distributed with 4 bytes to the left of the playfield and 4 bytes to the right.